 Photography is an art.
-It captures moments, intertwined with emotions.
+It captures moments intertwined with emotions.
 Taking a photograph helps us freeze a moment, remember it, and feel the richness of its reality every time we look at it.

 Photography is more complicated than just clicking pictures of objects you like.
 Choosing the right subject is one of the crucial elements of photography as it sets the stage for your picture’s story.

 Both beginner and experienced photographers continuously experiment with the kind of photographs they want to capture.
-They play with different types of photography based on the emotions they want to showcase.
+In addition, they play with different types of photography based on the emotions they want to showcase.

 Street photography is a genre of candid photography that aims to capture everyday human actions and emotions in their raw state.
 It is a beautiful way of presenting a spontaneous act in action, revealing humanity’s true nature.

 It is not about taking pictures of random people on the subway or in the street; it’s about finding the one specific subject and capturing their unfiltered, unedited human emotion.

-1. Finding The Extraordinary
+Finding The Extraordinary

 The inspirations and ideas for street photographers are endless.
 They derive their moments from what they witness everywhere, the continuous hustle of people, in a fast-paced, excited, and unpredictable world.

-2. Imagination Is Key
+Imagination Is Key

 Street photography tests a photographer’s ability to be imaginative in a spontaneous situation.
-A moment only stays with you for a couple of seconds, before it vanishes into the crowd.
+A moment only stays with you for a couple of seconds before it vanishes into the crowd.

 Each moment is different.
 A good street photographer has the imagination to observe the art in reality and showcase it beautifully.

-3. There’s A Message In Every Action
+There’s A Message In Every Action

 The juxtaposition of elements is another feature of street photography, where the photographer lets the viewers take over the narrative from their perspective.

 Capturing a moment without any context won’t highlight the message behind your observation.
-Street photography is a form of storytelling; the best photographers can take the most extraordinary pictures in the most ordinary places.
+Street photography is a form of storytelling; the best photographers can take the most beautiful pictures in the most ordinary places.

-4. Know Your Style
+Know Your Style

 The key to evolving as a street photographer is understanding your approach.
 There are multiple sub-genres in street photography that have a distinctive style of their own.